danchoi/soywiki/README.markdown

 `gf`, or `C-w f` if you want to open the webpage in a split window.
 See `:help netrw` for more information.

-## Wiki-link autocompletion
+## WikiLink autocompletion

-When you're writing a wiki page and you want to link to another page, SoyWiki can help you autocomplete your wiki-link.
+When you're writing a wiki page and you want to link to another page, SoyWiki can help you autocomplete your WikiLink.
 Press `CTRL-x CTRL-u` in Vim insert mode to invoke it.